rails/rails/guides/source/active_record_validations.md

   idea to keep your controllers simple, as it will make working with your application easier in the long run.

-It's the opinion of the Rails framework that model-level validations are the most appropriate in most circumstances, however there may specific cases where you want to complement it with alternate validations.
+Rails recommends using model-level validations in most circumstances, however there may be specific cases where you want to complement them with alternate validations.

 ### Validation Triggers